ByteOtter/nester/README.md

 *Note:* Python will be set up with the `src-Layout` which currently seems to be the standard for Python projects and was the stone that started it all.

 For the future we are also looking into supporting languages with built-in set up features simply by calling them aswell as other languages with standardized structure layouts, but for now this list is all which will be supported.

+## Documentation

+Good documentation is very important to us, even with such a small project like Nester.
+To this end we have two methods in place to build documentation for us:

+#### Read the Docs (wip)

+On our [Read the Docs](https://readthedocs.org/projects/nester/) we build the general documentation for the project.
+You can find the installation and usage guides there, aswell as an overview over the languages we support oder want to support.

+Also there is the automatically build documentation of functions and modules that make Nester go.

+#### Towncrier (wip)

+Towncrier is used to build changelogs for us.
+It is required that Pull Requests, which change Nesters behaviour, include a changelog file.

 ## Contributing

 We are happy to welcome you to the group of Nester contributors.
 Please check the [Contributing Guide](docs/CONTRIBUTING.md) to find out how you can help achieve our goal.